 “Establish workable frameworks for implementing cybersecurity minimum standards and practices designed to complement, not supplant, currently-available security measures- without prescribing particular technologies or methodologies.”

 How does someone implement a workable framework without prescribing particular technologies or methodologies?
 You can’t.
 Its contradictory.
-You need a workable framework at any cost.
+You need a workable framework at any cost for proper cyber security.
 And because you can not prescribe any specific technology or methodology then you are allowed to do whatever you want.

 The fourth & final point of the draft says all you ever need to hear to be concerned about this power hungry President getting government claws around the last truly free thing left in this country.
 I will highlight the parts that signify the death of freedom on the internet.